Post-Katrina Experience Leads to New Idea

 The sheets debuted on August 29, 2006, the one-year observance of Hurricane Katrina.
 NEWIS originally covered the coastal counties of Mississippi, Louisiana, and Alabama that were affected by Katrina.
 NCEI researched and double-checked the contact information for each state and added as much information as possible on the double-sided sheets in an easy-to-read format.

 As the popularity of the sheets grew, so did the number of the sheets.
-There are now 22 sheets containing important contact information for coastal regions that are particularly at risk from tropical storms and hurricanes—from Texas to North Carolina, Hawaii, Puerto Rico, and the U.S. Virgin Islands.
+There are now 22 sheets containing important contact information for coastal regions that are particularly at risk from tropical storms and hurricanes—from Texas to North Carolina, as well as Hawaii, Puerto Rico, and the U.S. Virgin Islands.

 - State and County Emergency Management Offices